Yes, Sudafed and Tylenol can generally be taken together safely, but understanding their interactions and proper dosing is crucial.

 Bloating or Upset Stomach?

-Tylenol rarely causes stomach irritation compared to NSAIDs but some people report mild discomfort.
-Drinking plenty of water helps reduce this risk.
+Tylenol rarely causes stomach irritation compared to NSAIDs, but some people report mild discomfort.
+Taking it with water and avoiding unnecessary extra doses helps reduce this risk.

 Drowsiness vs Insomnia Confusion?